SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 the same metric: one scaling the Model, the other the Server.
 The example below only works if the mapping between Models and Servers is 1-to-1 (i.e no multi-model serving).

 Consider a model named `irisa0` with the following manifest.
-Please note we don’t set `minReplicas/maxReplicas`.
-This disables the seldon lag-based autoscaling so that it doesn’t interact with HPA (separate `minReplicas/maxReplicas` configs will be set on the HPA side)
+Please note we don't set `minReplicas/maxReplicas`.
+This disables the seldon lag-based autoscaling so that it doesn't interact with HPA (separate `minReplicas/maxReplicas` configs will be set on the HPA side)

 You must also explicitly define a value for `spec.replicas`.
 This is the key modified by HPA